 Sinistö incorporated a lot of qualities in one person, he was a philosopher, a yogi, a dancer, singer, poet, performer.... and he did not care about property, nor about the so called prosperity of western society....

-He is quoted to have said that he did not own anything, it was just mother Earth that owned him, and his life, he said, just was "pure being".
+He has been quoted saying that he did not own anything, it was just mother Earth that owned him.
+His life, he said, just was "pure being".

 balcony of mountain cottage

 After the war Sinistö became a professional dancer for theater companies, and he also was a painters model.
 With the money earned in these jobs he could buy the plot of land in the woods, where he single-handedly constructed his Villa Mehu.

 No future for this site

 After Sinistö's death in 2004 the property was legated to a folk art music foundation, which ensured that interested people could visit the site, However, this foundaton in 2011 went bankrupt and since the site with its buildings was a collateral for loans the foundation had contracted, it had to be sold.

 It was bought by a neighbor, who in july 2013 told a finnish newspaper that due to lack of funds it was not possible to renovate the already dilapidated structures.
 Just the ones from stone, the headstone and the pond where Sinitstö's ashes were scattered, will be retained.

 * Jan Kaila's weblog with portraits of Sinistö